monday.com review: How to be more organised and scale your business

 Do you want to know the “secret” to having a successful business?

 Look, I’m not going to hide this secret somewhere amongst the 4500-odd words coming up (although I urge you to read to the end as there’s a lot of great info!).

 I’ll give it to you straight: the “secret” for achieving success in business is, quite simply, being very well organized and as productive as possible with your time.
 The saying “work smarter, not harder” should be one of your most important mantras – something that you strive to do every day.

 Of course, the timing, your service/product, your marketing strategies are all very important.
 But at the end of the day, as amazing as your product or service is, as great as you are at your job, if you’re not as productive as you could be, it will have a massive impact on your success.

-I’ve used – and liked! – countless task management and collaboration tools over the years.
+I’ve used – and liked! – countless similar services over the years.

 So even if you’re already using Monday.com, make sure to check the list of tips and tricks in the second half – you’ll learn useful ways to leverage Monday.com, handy integrations and automations and other useful tips.

-Monday.com is a project and team management tool that you can use to manage your entire business; i.e.:
+monday.com is a work OS that you can use to manage your entire business, run your projects and build workflows as needed; i.e.: